Site/Road Plan Review

 NOTICE: Mandatory Use of ePlan for Most Site/Road Cases

-Effective November 6, 2017, it will be mandatory to process the following Site/Road Case Types through ePlan (electronic plan/permit submissions):
+It is mandatory to process the following Site/Road Case Types through ePlan (electronic plan/permit submissions):

 - Site Development Concept